woleet/woleet.id-server/README.md

 You will need a certificate and its key, as described below, on the computer you execute this script.

-By default it will install docker and other tolls needed and clone the project on you $HOME/wids directory, store the emplacement of your certificate and key in the file configuration.sh.
+By default it will install docker and other tools needed and clone the project on you $HOME/wids directory, store the emplacement of your certificate and key in the file configuration.sh.

 ## configuration.sh